claudiol/cyber-patriots/README.md

 1 - Download Fedora 26/27
 https://getfedora.org/en/workstation/download/

+    TIP: Press on the Download ICON at the top of the page to download the ISO file.

 2 - Install Fedora 26/27
   - Nothing special.
 Use the ISO file since it's more familiar.
 Create a Cyber Patriot (cpatriot) user id and assign the password "cyber-patriot" to both root and the Cyber Patriot user.